Skip to content

 Eco friendly TV disposal: Can my TV be recycled?

 If your TV is not broken, but you still want to buy a new one, we recommend trying to sell it or trade it before throwing it away.
-Many electronics companies will buy and trade second-hand TVs, or you can do this yourself through Facebook Marketplace, Ebay, Gumtree or other trading site.
+Many electronics companies will buy and trade second-hand TVs, or you can do this yourself through Facebook Marketplace, eBay, Gumtree or other trading sites.
 We recommend trying to sell your old TV locally so that emissions associated with delivery are reduced.
 You might want to reach out to your friends and family too, to see if anyone wants your TV or will swap you something for it.
 TVs can be expensive luxuries and there will certainly be someone in your local community who would love a new TV!
 Some charities organise a collection service for TVs that they can donate to those who cannot afford one.

 If your TV is beyond repairing or trading, you should not put it in a skip or landfill.
 Instead, check out the WEEE scheme to see which electronics manufacturers organise broken TV disposal.
+Recycle Now, the UK’s leading recycling resource, also provides a postcode-based tool to help you find your nearest electrical recycling point.

 How many TVs do we throw away in the UK?

 5 million TV sets are thrown away every year!
 E-waste leaks toxic substances into our soil and water.
 E-waste also contributes to the loss of tonnes of precious metals, such as gold, copper, and cobalt, which could be re-used for new products.
 The UK is one of the largest producers of e-waste in the world.
-According to Okdo, in the first half of 2021, the UK produced over 148,000 tonnes of e-waste, the equivalent of 15 Eiffel Towers!
+According to the WEEE Forum, in the first half of 2021, the UK produced over 148,000 tonnes of e-waste, the equivalent of 15 Eiffel Towers!

 Our research: TV brands and conflict minerals